cdktf/cdktf-provider-consul/docs/dataConsulKeys.typescript.md

 - *Type:* string

+This is the path in Consul that should be read or written to.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.19.0/docs/data-sources/keys#path DataConsulKeys#path}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.20.0/docs/data-sources/keys#path DataConsulKeys#path}

 ---